data61 / MP-SPDZ

 The virtual machines for LowGear and HighGear run a key generation similar to the one by Rotaru et al..
 The main difference is using daBits to generate maBits.
 CowGear and ChaiGear denote covertly secure versions of LowGear and HighGear.
 In all relevant programs, option -T activates TopGear zero-knowledge proofs in both.

 Hemi and Soho denote the stripped version of LowGear and HighGear, respectively, for semi-honest security similar to Semi, that is, generating additively shared Beaver triples using semi-homomorphic encryption.
-Temi in turn denotes the adaption of Cramer et al. to LWE-based semi-homomorphic encryption.
+Temi in turn denotes the adaption of Cramer et al. to LWE-based semi-homomorphic encryption as described in Appendix B of this work.
 Both Hemi and Temi use the diagonal packing by Halevi and Shoup for matrix multiplication.

 We will use MASCOT to demonstrate the use, but the other protocols work similarly.